ADB and Civil Society: FAQs

 ADB works with civil society organizations (CSOs) which include NGOs, but also other types of groups such as trade unions, faith-based groups, and professional organizations.
 ADB-CSO cooperation can be summed up by these activities:

-- On the policy and strategy level: soliciting CSO views on ADB policy formulation
+- On the policy and strategy level: soliciting CSO views on ADB policy formulation and review

 ADB’s NGO policy paper, Cooperation between Asian Development Bank and Nongovernment Organizations, provides a specific framework for action with NGOs.

 Civil society organizations can work with ADB in a variety of ways.
-CSOs who work in areas similar to the projects and technical assistance activities that ADB is funding should coordinate with representatives of the host country government or ADB resident missions to identify other opportunities for collaboration.
+CSOs who work in the same sectors and geographical areas as the projects that ADB is financing should coordinate with representatives of the host country government or ADB resident missions to identify if there are opportunities for collaboration.